Legislature(2023 - 2024)BUTROVICH 205

 MS. MEADE explained that all grand jury proceedings require a

-related to the executive branch is pinned on statute AS
+attorney.
+The commentary related to the executive branch is

-everything to a grand jury.
-She cited Criminal Rule 6(i) The
+bring everything to a grand jury.
+She cited Criminal Rule 6(i)

 presentments to the grand jury, shall attend its sittings to